camunda/camunda-bpm-platform/TESTING.md

     ...
   }
   ```
-* Project `camunda-engine`: As an alternative to the above, you can extend extend the `org.camunda.bpm.engine.test.util.PluggableProcessEngineTest` class.
+* Project `camunda-engine`: As an alternative to the above, you can extend the `org.camunda.bpm.engine.test.util.PluggableProcessEngineTest` class.
   The class already provides an instance of the `ProvidedProcessEngineRule`, as well as the `ProcessEngineTestRule` that
   provides some additional custom assertions and helper methods.
   * However, if you need to make modifications to the `ProcessEngineConfiguration`, then please use the `ProcessEngineBootstrapRule`